johannschopplich/apiful/docs/guide/custom-extensions.md

 APIful provides two types of extensions:

 - **Handler Extension**: This type of extension adds the callable signature to a client instance.
 This should be the first extension you extend your client with.
-It's recommended not to use more than one handler extension.
+It is recommended not to use more than one handler extension.
 - **Methods Extension**: This type of extension adds methods to the client instance.
 You can chain multiple method extensions to add as much functionality as you need.

 Both extension types are created using a builder function that receives the client instance and returns the extension function (handler) or object (methods).